-Sleep quality was lower to workers with high risk of work addiction compared to workers with low risk of work addiction.
-Also women had almost twice the work addiction risk than men, the researchers said.
+Sleep quality was lower for workers with a high risk of work addiction compared to workers with a low risk of work addiction.
+Also, women had almost twice the work addiction risk than men, the researchers said.

 “We found that job demands could be the most important factor that can develop work addiction risk.
 So this factor should be controlled or should be investigated by the organization’s manager, for example, HR staff, psychologists,” said researcher Morteza Charkhabi from Higher School of Economics in Russia.

 Workaholics are people who usually work seven and more hours more than others per week.

 For the study, the team aimed to demonstrate the extent to which the work addiction risk is associated with the perception of work (job demands and job control) and mental health in four job categories suggested by Karasek’s model or Job Demand-Control-Support model (JDCS).

 The JDCS model assumes four various work environments (four quadrants) in which workers may experience a different level of job demands and job control: passive, low-strain, active, and tense/job-strain.
 Job control is the extent to which an employee feels control over doing work.